AniKarenina/Data-Rangers/Deliverables/FinalAnalysisOrPresentation/WrittenSummary.md

 See our knitted HTML document for complete code and visualization.

 ##### How does the population level of a county impact the type of crimes committed?

+Our main finding shows the result that there is a direct correlation between the total number of crime and population of the county.
+If looked at the graph a linear regression line can be drawn.
+But we also found out that there was a very different plot when for a group of counties when we took the crime per population into account as it showed us that many counties with similar population has very different ratio of crime to population.
+For instance Holt and Red Willow county have almost similar population but the Red willow county's crime per population ration is much higher than Holt's; which is very interesting as it gives us opportunity to read into this deviant pattern

 ##### How do police staffing levels impact overall crime rates?